Which place is cheaper, San Diego or Baltimore?

 When comparing the travel costs between Baltimore and San Diego, we can see that San Diego is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-San Diego is bigger, and its population is about 2 times larger than the population of Baltimore.
-When comparing the population of Baltimore vs. San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 2 times larger than the population of Baltimore.
+When comparing the sizes of Baltimore and San Diego, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Diego and Baltimore during the summer are popular places to visit.
+Many visitors come to Baltimore in the summer for the city activities and the family-friendly experiences.
 Also, most visitors come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 Baltimore is a little warmer than San Diego in the summer.
 The daily temperature in Baltimore averages around 78°F (25°C) in July, and San Diego fluctuates around 71°F (22°C).